 The National Estuarine Research Reserve System is a network of 28 estuarine areas—places where freshwater from the land mixes with saltwater from the sea—established across the nation for long-term research, education, and coastal stewardship.
 The reserves are a partnership between NOAA and the coastal states and territories.
-NOAA’s Office of Ocean and Coastal Resource Management is responsible for administrating the reserve system.
+NOAA’s Office for Coastal Management is responsible for administrating the reserve system.
 Each reserve is managed on a day-to-day basis by a lead state agency or university, with input from local partners.
 The mission of the reserves is to practice and promote coastal and estuarine stewardship through innovative research and education, using a system of protected areas.

-Reserve staff work with local communities and regional groups to address natural resource management issues, such as stormwater runoff, habitat restoration, and invasive species.
+Reserve staff work with local communities and regional groups to address natural resource management issues, such as stormwater runoff and habitat restoration.
 Through integrated research and training, the reserves help communities develop strategies to deal successfully with these coastal resource issues.
-The NERRS Science Collaborative, a new partnership between NOAA and the University of New Hampshire, puts reserve-based science to work for coastal communities grappling with coastal management issues.
-The program brings community members into the research process so their perspective can inform the research design, implementation and the application of the project results to a particular problem.

-Estuarine Reserves serve as living laboratories for on-site staff, visiting scientists and graduate students who study coastal ecosystems.
-In this capacity, the reserves serve as platforms for long-term research and monitoring and as reference sites for comparative studies on coastal topics such as species management, habitat conservation and restoration, and ecosystem dynamics.
 In an effort to understand and track long-term changes in estuaries and coastal areas, the estuarine reserves established the System Wide Monitoring program (SWMP) in 1995.
 SWMP collects a variety of data, including water quality, weather conditions, and habitat changes.
-The information collected by SWMP has provided many coastal communities with the tools to address and manage resource management problems.